 My journey towards Intuitive Eating began after being confronted about my Orthorexic tendencies.

-For those who don’t know, Orthorexia is an eating disorder that involves an unhealthy obsession with healthy eating.
+For those who don’t know, Orthorexia is disordered eating that involves an unhealthy obsession with healthy eating.

 You can read more about Orthorexia and Orthorexia symptoms from the National Eating Disorders Association here!

 I was hospitalized at the time and my MD, Nutritionist & Psychologist together explained their concern over my obsession with healing myself via my diet.
 (My health issues ended up being genetic…) The Nutritionist was the one who introduced me to Intuitive Eating, and I am forever grateful!